Skip to content

 Repair Microsoft Edge browser

-The only thing worth keeping is that you must be connected to the internet while repairing work.
+Moreover, you will retain all the data by carrying out this process.
+The only thing worth noting is that you must be connected to the internet while repairing the application.

 1. Launch the Edge browser on the computer, and go to: